General Information

 d4=180.

-Note on parallization
+Notes on parallization and performance

 At the moment only SMP-parallelization of GAUSSIAN using the --cpus-per-task sbatch option is supported.
 Up to 128 CPU cores may be requested this way rendering multi-node parallelization unnecessary.
 There is no license available for multinode parallelization (named LINDA).
 Therefore keep the values of --ntasks and --nodes at 1 at all times.